Counselling qualification & experience

 Community Education

-Later, I retrained in Community Education and for a further eighteen years I have been privileged to work alongside people experiencing hardships, disadvantages, exclusion and trauma, in services for people experiencing homelessness, domestic abuse, addiction, offending, or in youth work.
-I continue to be employed as a relief worker within supported accommodation.
-I am also Forest Schools’ qualified and have worked outdoors with young people and children who experienced difficulty with school, for whatever reason.
+Later, I retrained in Community Education and for a further eighteen years I have been privileged to work alongside people experiencing hardships, disadvantages, exclusion and trauma, in homelessness, domestic abuse, addiction, offending, or youth work services, including outdoor work with schools.
+I continue to be employed as a relief worker within supported and homeless accommodation.

 “We are born without prejudice.
 It has to be learned and has to be taught from those around us”